 In 2023, bills to restore sound, constitutional money have also been introduced in Alaska, Iowa, West Virginia, South Carolina, Missouri, Minnesota, Tennessee, Montana, Idaho, Wyoming, Kansas, and more.

-Currently Mississippi is tied for 45th out of 50 in the 2023 Sound Money Index.
-Passage of these measures would increase the state’s ranking dramatically.
+Currently, Mississippi is tied for 45th out of 50 in the 2023 Sound Money Index.
+The passage of these measures would increase the state’s ranking dramatically.